zaifinance/zai-docs/README.md

 ### Here's what you need to know:

-These docs are generated with [Nextra](https://nextra.vercel.app/), a zero-code static site generator based on Next.js
+These docs are generated with [Nextra](https://nextra.vercel.app/), a zero-code static site generator based on Next.js.

 If that doesn't mean anything to you, don't worry!

 Essentially, we just need to stick markdown (`.md` or `.mdx`) files in the `pages` directory.
-Each subdirectory in the `pages` directory becomes a subsection in the documentation.
+Each subdirectory in the `pages` directory becomes a subsection in the documentation:

 ```
 .